microsoft/FluidFramework/BREAKING.md

 ```

 The option will be turned off by default in an upcoming release before being turned off permanently, so it is recommended to make these updates proactively.

+### Removed containerUrl from IContainerLoadOptions and IContainerConfig
+Removed containerUrl from IContainerLoadOptions and IContainerConfig.
+This is no longer needed to route request.

 ## 0.37 Breaking changes